Cyclogyro

 vehicle includes a fuselage, a power unit, an energy system, a

 control system, and bracket systems.
-The aerial vehicle is mainly
+The aerial vehicle is

-structures interact to generate maximum power.
+two structures interact to generate maximum power.
 The fuselage

-consists of a large elliptical frame and a small elliptical frame.
+consists of a large elliptical frame and a small elliptical

-around the small elliptical frame under the action of rotation
+rotation around the small elliptical frame under the action of

-landing.
-After the aerial vehicle takes off, under the action of
+aerial vehicle landing.
+After the aerial vehicle takes off,

-the control system, the four bracket systems are retracted into
+under the action of the control system, the four bracket systems

-the invention has the advantages of small size, low noise, weak
+vehicle provided in the invention has the advantages of small

-radar visible signal, and high flexibility, etc., thus having very
+size, low noise, weak radar visible signal, and high

-broad application prospects.
+flexibility, etc., thus having very broad application prospects.

 Novel aircraft